 Keurig has a new coffee maker with a built-in milk frother.
 The $179.99 Keurig K-Cafe makes regular coffee, lattes, and cappuccinos on your kitchen counter.

 Instead of sticking to the same tired look, Keurig opted for a very attractive, modern design.
 One the machine’s left side is a 60 ounces removable water reservoir, with the heating system and controls in the middle.
 The machine is 12.5″ tall and 15.3″ wide.
+Like most of the Keurig machines, this model is mostly plastic.

 Controls sit on top and they are large and easy to access.
 There are 4 coffee sizes – 6, 8, 10 and 12, plus the Shot button (2 oz) for lattes.
 The machine also has a strong brew option.